terminus-plugin-project/terminus-backup-all-plugin/README.md

 ## Examples:
 ```
-$ terminus sites ba
+$ terminus ball:list
 ```
-This is an alias for the `terminus sites backup-all` command and will backup all elements in all environments of all available sites simultaneously
+This is an alias for the `terminus backup-all:list` command and will list the backups of all elements in all available site environments
 ```
-$ terminus sites ba --env=dev
+$ terminus ball:list --env=dev
 ```
-Backup all elements in the dev environment only of all available sites
+List the backups of all elements in the dev environment only of all available sites
 ```
-$ terminus sites ba --element=code
+$ terminus ball:list --element=code
 ```
-Backup the code only for all environments of all available sites
+List the backups of the code only for all available site environments
 ```
-$ terminus sites ba --env=dev --element=code --changes=ignore
+$ terminus ball:create --env=dev --element=code --changes=ignore
 ```
 Backup the code only of the dev environment only for all available sites and perform the backup without committing pending filesystem changes

-## Example crontab entry:
+## Installation:
+For installation help, see [Manage Plugins](https://pantheon.io/docs/terminus/plugins/).

 ```
-# Backup all Pantheon sites daily at 3 AM.
-0 3 * * * $HOME/.composer/vendor/bin/terminus sites backup-all 2>&1 >> /var/log/pantheon-backup.log
+mkdir -p ~/.terminus/plugins
+composer create-project -d ~/.terminus/plugins terminus-plugin-project/terminus-backup-all-plugin:~1
 ```

+## Configuration:

+This plugin requires no configuration to use.

+## Help:
+Run `terminus help ball:[create|get|list]` for help.